 Current resident Michaela Brandonisio shared, “I like the sense of community that I have as someone who lives on campus interacting with other students!
 I think living on campus has allowed me to get to know people better and use facilities such as the library later in the day”.

-Mollie Rockafellow, director of Residence Education, extends a personal welcome.
-“We are so happy to have you looking into living on campus.
-As a department we are committed to providing a safe and education living environment.
-One of the things we pride ourselves on is the community students feel while living on campus.
-As you make your decision about living on campus please let us know if you have any questions that we can answer!”
+Ceddi Carver, director of Residence Education, extends a personal welcome.
+“We are so excited that you are considering living on campus and looking into our housing options.
+As a department we are committed to providing a safe, educational and inclusive environment.
+An environment that offers opportunities for building relationships and connections.
+Living on campus helps our students feel more connected and a part of a larger community.
+As you make your decision about living on campus, please let us know if you have any questions that we can answer!”

-In our three residential living options there are full-time professional staff members on call to offer support when students need it.
-Also, each student has a specific resident assistant and peer minister who lives near them to be a friend and role model.
+In our three residential living options, there are full-time professional staff members on-call to offer support when students need it.
+Plus, each student has a specific resident assistant and peer minister who lives near them to be a friend and role model.

 When asked, students say the benefits of living on campus are: